Things I figured out the hard way.

 Read → -

-Why your WordPress contact form doesn't need a builder
+Your contact form doesn't need a builder

 After 15 years of building forms, I stopped using drag-and-drop builders.
 Here's the math on what you actually lose, and what you get back.